bonni208/Business_Ethics/Business_Ethics.md

 >
 > --Don Miguel Ruiz

+While Don Miguel Ruiz describes this idea, in terms of our 'dreams,' I've often heard people describe it as the movie of our lives, and we are the central character in that movie.
+Our subjective experiences, self-awareness, and emotional investment in our own lives naturally lead us to perceive ourselves as the stars of the movie of our own stories.
+While we interact with a diverse cast of characters and share the world with billions of people, our personal narrative remains at the forefront of our consciousness.

-As we reflect on those words, we can have our awareness heightened and realize that people's reactions and responses are often a reflection of their own beliefs, experiences, and perspectives.
+As we reflect on the words from Ruiz, we can have our awareness heightened and realize that people's reactions and responses are often a reflection of their own beliefs, experiences, and perspectives.
+They are the stars in the movies of their own lives.
 When studying ethics or engaging in discussions on polarizing topics, people may have strong opinions and emotions tied to their personal experiences.
 It's important to remember that their reactions are not necessarily a judgment of you, or your ideas and identity, but rather a reflection of their own reality.
 Another quote from Ruiz stresses this idea even further:

 > "Even when a situation seems so personal, even if others insult you directly, it has nothing to do with you.
 What they say, what they do, and the opinions they give are according to the agreements they have in their own minds."
 >